yurikoex/knaves-out/docs/rules/pawns.md

 If a pawn dies, remove it from the board.

-You can never have more than 8 black pawns and 8 white pawns in play at once.
+You can never have more than 8 black pawns (unpawns) and 8 white pawns (pawns) in play at once.